Finding People Who can Adjust, Learn and Adapt Is the Way to Stay Ahead of the Game

 Individuals need to have a mindset that accepts and embraces technology as an opportunity, not a threat.
 Digital technology and AI automation should be seen as a positive development that can help employees work more productively.
 It’s about being comfortable with getting out of a comfort zone, turning current ideas into new ones.

-Not all of these traits and behaviours would have made someone successful in the past, but no matter what the role is today they’ll help employees to be the best with challenges and continual change.
+Not all of these traits and behaviors would have made someone successful in the past, but no matter what the role is today they’ll help employees to be the best with challenges and continual change.

 However it’s not easy to pinpoint these factors in potential candidates during the recruitment process.
 Many are viewed as hard to-capture intangibles, leading hiring managers to rely on gut feelings or intuition.

-Employers may have the right talent in house, and it’s easier to identify what factors are needed in a workplace through assessment tools that identify traits, behaviours, skills and motives of current employees whether they’re in managerial roles, project managers, shop floor workers or machine operators.
+Employers may have the right talent in house, and it’s easier to identify what factors are needed in a workplace through assessment tools that identify traits, behaviors, skills and motives of current employees whether they’re in managerial roles, project managers, shop floor workers or machine operators.
 This provides employers with a snapshot, identifying places where gaps need to be filled.

 Perhaps not surprisingly, it’s artificial intelligence that can help.